Does this Notice apply to all RTX Websites?

 What should you understand about the third-party links that may appear on this website?

 In some instances, RTX may provide links to non-RTX controlled websites, which RTX will make reasonable efforts to identify as such.
 RTX does not control such third-party websites, and cannot be responsible for the content or the privacy practices employed by other websites.

 What additional information should specific users know?

-Parents, guardians and children: This website is intended for visitors who are at least 18 years of age and the age of majority in their jurisdiction of residence.
+Parents, guardians and children: This website is intended for visitors who are at least 18 years of age and the minimum age for legal consent in their jurisdiction of residence.
 RTX does not knowingly solicit information from, or market products or services to, children.
 If you do not meet the age requirements set out above, please do not enter your personal information on this or any other RTX website.

 Residents of California: